Europe floods: search for missing goes on as toll tops 90 | Science-Environment

 - Germany

-The death toll from devastating floods across parts of western Germany and Belgium rose above 90 on Friday, as the search continued for hundreds of people still unaccounted for.
+The death toll from devastating floods across parts of western Germany and Belgium rose above 90 on Friday, as the search continued for hundreds of people still unaccounted for and officials warned such disasters could become more common due to climate change.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)